Discover more from Direct Left

 In May 2020, Business Insider reported that Biden faced at least eight accusations of sexual misconduct, inappropriate touching, and/or violations of women’s personal space:

 Eight women have alleged that Biden either touched them inappropriately or violated their personal space in ways that made them uncomfortable.
-One of those women, Tara Reade, alleges that Biden sexually assaulted her in 1993.

 Biden has also been criticized for repeatedly commenting on the physical appearance of women on the campaign trail, and for refusing to explicitly apologize for his behavior.